 However, he was sent back to St. Paul on May 13, just before the Dodgers' first transcontinental trip, so he could get more work in the outfield.
 He continued to display his versatility by playing left and centerfield, as well as a little first and third base.
 He was batting .283 with 14 home runs and 48 RBIs when he was recalled to Los Angeles for good on July 30, 1958, as both Carl Furillo and Duke Snider were ailing.
 Said his manager, the legendary Walter Alston, of the promising youngster, "Don can give you the long ball and he can also pull pretty good.
 As for his outfield play, there's nothing I could fault him on.
 He can play all three spots out there."
 He made his re-appearance on August 5 against the Cardinals, and played regularly for the Dodgers the rest of the year, although he struggled at the plate, hitting only .189, with five home runs.

-Demeter really started getting noticed in 1959, when the press began calling him "Dangerous" and "Dazzling" Don Demeter, as well as "Big D." This was especially true after he smacked three two-run home runs, including an inside-the-park home run, in a single game, on April 21, to help beat the Giants 9-7.
+Demeter really started getting noticed in 1959, when the press began calling him "Dangerous" and "Dazzling" Don Demeter, as well as "Big D." This was especially true after he smacked three two-run home runs, including an inside-the-park home run, in a single game, on April 21, the last one in the bottom of the eleventh to beat the Giants 9-7.
 One Los Angeles paper even had a contest to give him a nickname.
 The winning name?
 "Spee-Demeter".
 He led the Dodgers in RBIs through July, although his inconsistency led to spotty playing time as the year wore on.
-He did finish the year with a very respectable .256 batting average, 18 home runs, and 70 RBIs.
+He did finish the year with a respectable .256 batting average, 18 home runs, and 70 RBIs.

 He helped the Dodgers win the National League pennant that year, when they beat the Milwaukee Braves in a two-game playoff.
 He started the first game of the playoffs, going one for four, and appeared as a pinch hitter in the second game.
 The Dodgers went on to capture the World Series title against the Chicago White Sox, with Demeter appearing in all six games, starting three, and going 3-for-12 (.250), while scoring two runs.
 He later called this his greatest thrill in baseball.